 Each of these modifications will make the terms of the loan more favorable and the monthly payments more manageable.
 If you can successfully modify your loan, you may be able to resume making monthly mortgage payments so you can avoid foreclosure.

 SEEK LEGAL REPRESENTATION FROM A FORECLOSURE PREVENTION ATTORNEY

 Don’t let your lender foreclose on your home.
-Fight back with the help of the experienced foreclosure prevention and bankruptcy attorneys at Benner & Weinkauf.
+Fight back with the help of experienced foreclosure prevention and qualified bankruptcy lawyers at Benner & Weinkauf.
 For decades, we have helped clients in Massachusetts protect their family homes and avoid foreclosure.
 Now, we can help you achieve this goal as well.